flowr-analysis/flowr/wiki/Interface.md

 ## 💻 Using the REPL

-Although primarily meant for users, there is nothing forbidding to simply calling *flowR* as a subprocess to use standard-in, -output, and -error for communication (although you can access the REPL using the server as well, with the [REPL Request](#the-repl-request) message).
+Although primarily meant for users to explore, there is nothing which forbids to simply calling *flowR* as a subprocess to use standard-in, -output, and -error for communication (although you can access the REPL using the server as well, with the [REPL Request](#the-repl-request) message).

 The read-eval-print loop&nbsp;(REPL) works relatively simple.
 You can submit an expression (using enter), which is interpreted as an R&nbsp;expression by default but interpreted as a *command* if it starts with a colon (`:`).
 The best command to get started with the REPL is `:help`.
 Besides, you can leave the REPL either with the command `:quit` or by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> twice.

+### Example: Retrieving the Dataflow Graph

 To retrieve an URL to the [mermaid](https://mermaid.js.org/) diagram of the dataflow of a given expression, use `:dataflow*`: